Xestia tecta (Hübner, )

 Photograph copyright: Merrill A. Peterson

-Xestia tecta is a strikingly patterned red-brown medium-sized noctuid (FW length 16 - 18 mm) with a slightly pointed forewing that flies near timberline in the mountains of northern British Columbia during the summer.
-The ground color of the forewing is rich red-brown.
-They are suffused with light gray and ochre scales producing lighter areas that appear to be multicolored, least heavily in the median area which appears darker and redder than the rest of the wing.
+Xestia tecta is a strikingly patterned, red-brown medium-sized noctuid (FW length 16 - 18 mm) that flies near timberline in the mountains of northern British Columbia during the summer.
+Its rich red-brown forewing is slightly pointed.
+It is suffused with light gray and ochre scales producing lighter areas that appear to be multicolored, least heavily in the median area which appears darker and redder than the rest of the forewing.
 The cell and shading medial to the subterminal line are darkest red-brown.
 The transverse lines are dark red-brown to gray-brown, single.
 The antemedial line is relatively smooth and straight, but the postmedial line is strongly dentate with the tips of the teeth accentuated with dots in many individuals.
 The subterminal line is smooth and pale.
 The three spots are similar to the lines on the outside and have an inner ochre line and filling of ochre scales.
 The orbicular spot is variable, sometimes small and round but more often elongate and irregular.
 The reniform spot is relatively narrow and upright.
 The claviform spot is small to moderate in size but usually evident due to lighter filling.
 The hindwing is medium red-brown with a heavy suffusion of smoky gray scales.
 Its fringe is rosy pink.
 The head and thorax are covered in red-brown hair-like scales.
 The eyes are reduced in size.
 The male antenna is strongly biserrate.

 Xestia is a large and diverse genus found throughout temperate, alpine, and arctic portions of the Northern Hemisphere.
 The genus is subdivided into three subgenera, Xestia, Megasema, and Pachnobia, by Lafontaine (1998).
 The genus is defined by a thumb-like ventral extension called the pollex which arises from the base of the clasper of the male valve.
 Over half of the North American species are found in the Northwest.
 Xestia tecta belongs to the subgenus Pachnobia.